jonathan-k-shapiro/terraform-playground/README.md

 ### About aliased providers and modules

 Currently there are two things I'd like to do that seem to be incompatible:
-* Have multiple providers (for a world with multiple accounts) and obtain the aws region from the current provider rather than hard-coding it in places
+* Have multiple providers (for a world with multiple accounts) and obtain the aws region from the current provider.
-* Use the Terraform registry module for VPCs (`terraform-aws-modules/vpc/aws`)
+* Use the existing [Terraform registry module for VPCs](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) `terraform-aws-modules/vpc/aws`

 The problem is: